Gemarodri/Capstone499/README.md

 **Required Readings and Videos:** Independent research depending on project needs

-**Other Useful Information for the Students**: Useful information about Grievances anc complaints procedures, Academic integrity, Disability Assistance, Equity, Human Rights, Discrimination and Harassment, Health & Wellness, Sexual Violence Prevention and Response Office, Independent Investigations Office, and The Hub can be found in in [More Info](MoreInformation.md)(Please, read it carefully)
+**Other Useful Information for the Students**: Useful information about Grievances anc complaints procedures, Academic integrity, Disability Assistance, Equity, Human Rights, Discrimination and Harassment, Health & Wellness, Sexual Violence Prevention and Response Office, Independent Investigations Office, and The Hub can be found in [More Info](MoreInformation.md)(Please, read it carefully)

 ## Tentative shedule (TERM 1)